 Together this creates truly unique beef considered a delicacy.
 The marbling is so extreme it’s difficult to tell if the meat is marbled with fat or the fat is marbled with meat!
 This produces an incredible taste along with an almost melt on your mouth buttery texture when cooked properly.

 There are three primary areas in Japan where Wagyu is raised: Matsuka city, Kobe city, and Shiga prefecture.
 Kobe is to wagyu what champagne is to sparkling wine.
 Miyazaki Wagyu has been crowned best wagyu beef for 20+ years straight now.

 However, due to high demand and low supply for wagyu beef across Asia and other parts of the world, wagyu beef prices are extremely high.
-Japan imposes a tariff and quota system on Wagyu meat, which exacerbates supply issues.
+A tariff and quota system is often imposed on Wagyu meat, which exacerbates supply issues.

 What is American Wagyu Beef?